hydroper-jet/lang/spec/1.0/source/src/overview/jetworkdoc.md

-# JWDoc documentation tool
+# JetWorkDoc documentation tool

-JWDoc is an API documentation tool that coworks with the JetWork language.
+JetWorkDoc is an API documentation tool that coworks with the JetWork language.

-## JWPM registry
+## JetWorkPM registry

-Online published JWPM packages automatically host online web pages in the JWPM website.
+Online published JetWorkPM packages automatically host online web pages in the JetWorkPM website.

 ## Comment format

-JWDoc allows Markdown text to appear within API documentation comments and supports special `@` tags for extended use.
+JetWorkDoc allows Markdown text to appear within API documentation comments and supports special `@` tags for extended use.

 ```
 package org.ourdelivery.api {